huntj88/TileGame/README.md

 #### Solution
 I came to the realization that I didn't really need to change my logic at all.
-All that was actually needed was for me to transform the grid in a specific way for each fall direction before passing the result into my "fall from top only logic".
+All that was actually needed was for me to transform the grid in a specific way for each fall direction before passing the result into my "fall from top only" logic.
 I was able to keep 95% of my existing tile grid logic.

 Before executing some of the grid logic in a few key places, I would call `alignTilesByFallDirection()`
 ```kotlin